jkioke/lws515/README.md

 This repository is for data relevant to watershed assessments 1, 2, and 3.

+###Natal Harmer Ridge
+Elevation = 1889.8
+Climate Data
+1971-1991
+Coordinates:
+Distance from Hydrometric Station:

+###Natal Kaiser Resources
+Elevation = 1127.8
+Climate Data
+1969-1980
+Coordinates:
+Distance from Hydrometric Station:

+###Sparwood
+Elevation = 1137.7		or =1136.7
+Climate Data
+1980-2018
+Coordinates:
+Distance from Hydrometric Station:

+###Elk River Near Natal
+Daily Discharge (m3/s) (PARAM = 1) and Daily Water Level (m) (PARAM = 2)

+49° 51' 56'' N  114° 52' 07'' W

+Below are for the Attawapiskat Watershed, which I'm no longer focusing on for this assignment.

 ###Climate Data

 - Ogoki Post A
     + About 175km away
     + Data from 2014 to today